twosharprocks/Cybersecurity-Resources/02-Windows.md

 * `Stop-Process` Stops one or more defined processes (Linux = kill)
 * `Get-Service` Gets a list of services service --status-all

-### Useful Cmdlets for Monitoring Suspicious Activity {#useful-cmdlets-for-monitoring-suspicious-activity}
+## Useful Cmdlets for Monitoring Suspicious Activity
 * `Get-WmiObject`
 * `Invoke-WmiMethod`
 * `Register-WmiEvent`
 * `Remove-WmiObject`
 * `Set-WmiInstance`

-### Cmdlets to monitor as replacements for WMIC {#cmdlets-to-monitor-as-replacements-for-wmic}
+## Cmdlets to use instead of WMIC
 * `Export-BinaryMiLog`
 * `Get-CimAssociatedInstance`
 * `Get-CimClass`